tracking-exposed/pornhub.tracking.exposed/content/potest/announcement-1.md

 ## Update n.2 -- 20 January 2020

-Despite Google didn't enable our app, a bunch of Firefox adopters supported the project:
+Despite Google didn't enable our extention, a bunch of Firefox adopters supported our project:

 {{<bord-img href="/images/potest-1-stats.png">}}

 ## Update n.1 -- 19 January 2020

-This test will work only with our [firefox extension](https://addons.mozilla.org/en-US/firefox/addon/adult-industry-algorithms/), because google has put our extension under _revision_, and now is not accessible to the public:
+This test will work only with our [firefox extension](https://addons.mozilla.org/en-US/firefox/addon/adult-industry-algorithms/), because Google has put our extension under _revision_, and therefore it is not accessible to the public:

 {{<bord-img href="/images/screencapture-chromewebdev-2020-01-19_09-21-15.jpg">}}